EMP White LogoErin Morrison Photography Logo

 Wedding Family Photos

 I am just going to lay this out there: the family wedding photos part of your wedding day is probably not gonna be your favorite part of your wedding day.
 Trust me.
-However, it is one of the most important things that you will do on your big day, which is this: make timeless photos.
-My husband and I married over a decade ago.
-Since then, we’ve lost four grandmothers and one grandfather.
-As I type this, we are one grandmother away from losing an entire generation of the family.
-But, we have fond memories of our grandparents.
+However, it is one of the most important things you will do on your big day: take timeless photos.
+My husband and I got married over a decade ago.
+Since then, we’ve lost all our grandparents.
+But we have fond memories of our grandparents.
 And we have photos of them at our wedding, which hang proudly in our home.
 I implore you to plan the family wedding photos section of your day with as much determination as you would your vows.

 Now, here is the flip coin.
 Families are, in fact…well, messy.
 And as we described in a recent blog post, there are some people who are going to be at your wedding that you don’t necessarily want to spend a lot of time with.
 Family is great in moderation.
-As a professional wedding photographer, I want this time of your day to be a fun part of your day, but also efficient.
+As a professional wedding photographer, I want this time of your day to be fun and efficient.

 Wedding Family Photos

 There is nothing like meeting some of your closest peeps on a wedding day.
-There are so many laughs, and stories, and happy tears.
+There are so many laughs, stories, and happy tears.
 But the truth of the matter is this: I don’t know the difference between your grandmother and the nice lady at the Food City checkout line.
-That’s why a wedding family photo list is absolutely important to a photographer.
+That’s why a wedding family photo list is absolutely important to a photographer (and the only shot list I request).
 Three months before your wedding, my couples receive a questionnaire from me.
 It includes questions about your family.
 Why?
 Because I need to understand your family dynamics.
 Are the parents of the bride divorced?
 Does the groom have any grandparents remaining?
 Was there a recent death in the family that I need to know about?

 In that same questionnaire, I will also ask for your family photo list.
 The number of family photo groupings is completely up to you.
 You can add or subtract from the example list below.
 But we generally recommend budgeting at least one minute per grouping.
-The basic list takes about 15 minutes to complete, but we generally block off about a half-hour of the timeline.
-This allows for spontaneous groupings that maybe you didn’t know that you wanted!
+The basic list takes about 15 minutes to complete, but we generally block off half an hour on the timeline.
+This allows for spontaneous groupings that you may not have known you wanted!

 • Bride + Groom at Altar